pboling/flag_shih_tzu/README.markdown

     Spaceship.electrolytes_condition      # => "(spaceships.flags & 4 = 1)"
     Spaceship.not_electrolytes_condition  # => "(spaceships.flags & 4 = 0)"

-and provides you named routes `flagged` or `not_flagged` with the flag name as argument:
+and provides named routes `flagged` or `not_flagged` with the flag name as argument:

     Spaceship.flagged(:electrolytes).all
     Spaceship.not_flagged(:electrolytes).all